fst.view

 'b'

 Set a single item or a slice view in this slice view.
-All indices (including negative) are relative to the
+All indices (including negative) are relative to the bounds of this view.

 Note that fstview can also hold references to non-AST lists of items, so keep this in mind when assigning